-mx_area_detector_set_geometrical_mode()
+mx_area_detector_set_geometrical_mode() (PCCD-170170)

-This type of sequence is specific to the PCCD-170170 area detector.
 In this mode, the first frame and first gap are taken for the specified exposure and gap times.
 For each subsequent frame, the exposure time and gap times are multiplied by another factor of the exposure and gap multipliers.